 34. Ouro Preto, Brazil

 Once the state capital of Minas Gerais, Ouro Preto is a gorgeous colonial city carved into the Serra do Espinhaço mountains of Brazil.
 It was Brazil’s first city to be designated a UNESCO World Heritage site, recognising its remarkably preserved Baroque architecture.
-The gold-embellished 18th Century Church of Saint Francis of Assisi standing high over the city is the most outstanding example; check out this 360 view from outside the church.
+The gold-embellished 18th Century Church of Saint Francis of Assisi standing high over the city is the most outstanding example.

 35. Pelourinho district of Salvador, Brazil